-Some schools offer a combined 5-year bachelor's and master's degree curriculum in toxicology.
-This type of program can reduce the amount of time it takes to earn a master's degree by almost half.
+- Some schools offer a combined 5-year bachelor's and master's degree curriculum in toxicology.

-Prospective toxicology master's or Ph.D. students should investigate the school's reputation, grant awards, faculty recognition and scientific agency affiliations.
-Grant awards and faculty recognition indicate that a toxicology program is well regarded in the field.
-Attending a prestigious institution could make it easier for graduates to find employment after graduation.
+- Prospective toxicology master's or Ph.D. students should investigate the school's reputation, grant awards, faculty recognition and scientific agency affiliations.

-Individuals choosing a toxicology graduate degree program should also consider the state of the school's labs, the networking opportunities it provides students and any possible financial awards.
-A program consisting of extensive amounts of lab time using state-of-the-art equipment may better prepare students for working in the field.
+- Individuals choosing a toxicology graduate degree program should consider the state of the school's labs, the networking opportunities it provides and any possible financial awards.

 Associate of Science in Biology, Chemistry or Physics